 7) Coffee and tea are both caffeinated, but not in the same way

-In general, coffee is often quoted as having around 95 milligrams of caffeine per eight ounces.3 Caffeine content is substantially lower in tea than it is coffee, ranging from 14 to 61 milligrams per 8-ounce cup.4 However, with tea, there’s a much greater variability depending on the way the tea is brewed.
+In general, the average cup of coffee is often quoted as having around 95 milligrams of caffeine per eight ounces.3 Caffeine content is substantially lower in tea than in coffee, ranging from 14 to 61 milligrams per 8-ounce cup.4 However, with tea, there’s a much greater variability depending on the way the tea is brewed.

 Surprise!
 Did you think I was going to say “depending on the type of tea” just then?

 Nope, turns out that’s a big ol’ myth that needs to just stop going around.